 You are required to classify your proposal as part of the application.
-This activity serves partly as a confirmation that the proposal sits within the remit but more importantly as tool to help identify the most appropriate peer reviewers to assess the proposal.
+This information serves primarily as means to assist AHRC in indentifying the most appropriate peer reviewers and panelists to assess the proposal.
 It is therefore very important to complete this section accurately.